ukrishnas/LPSharp/GLOP/README.md

 - GLOP solver code
 - CMake build system
 - SWIG support for C# language
-- Platform support for dotnet on Windows only
+- Platform support for dotnet on Windows x64

 __What has been changed?__